Applied Engineering, Safety, and Technology (AEST)

-- Offers bachelor's and master's degree programs in nursing.
+- Offers bachelor's, master's, and doctoal degree programs in nursing.
 All programs are fully accredited by the Accreditation Commission for Education in Nursing Inc. (ACEN).

 - Master's of Science in Nursing programs include Family/Individual Across the Lifespan Nurse Practitioner and Nursing Education.

 - Ample clinical exposure in area hospitals and primary care facilities.

 - Graduates and their employers register high level of satisfaction with the program.

 - Sigma Theta Tau International, Xi Chi-at-large-Chapter, the Honor Society of Nursing.